-John Edward Shea in Rhode Island during the Great Depression.
+John Edward Shea grew up in Rhode Island during the Great Depression.
 He was drafted in 1951 and served for two years, having little previous knowledge of Korea.
-John Shea recalls the conditions of Seoul, saying that the entire city was wiped out.
+He recalls the conditions of Seoul, saying that the entire city was wiped out.
 He describes his time working in the message center.
 He regrettably believes that the conflict between North and South Korea is not over.
-He also remembers how much it rained and how cold it was while he was in Korea.
+He remembers how much it rained and how cold it was while he was in Korea.
 He is proud of his service because he believes he was there to do a job.

 War in Seoul